International Company (Company limited by shares)

 There is a real property tax levied on the transfer of properties, at rates that vary from 2% to 4%, depending on the Emirate where the property is located.
 Some municipalities, e.g. Dubai, also levy an annual property tax on the assessed rental value of the property.

-Currently, there is no value-added tax.
-However, in 2018, it will be introduced a V.A.T. at a 5% on most goods and services.
+There is V.A.T. at 5% on most goods and services.

 - Offshore Income Tax Exemption